Roys Peak Wanaka

 MSc, BSc, Cert Env Management

-In her spare time, you’ll find Lauren exploring new places in the outdoors.
-She’s always planning the next family trip with her husband and three children, whether tramping, biking, or to the beach.
+In her spare time, you’ll find Lauren exploring new places in the outdoors, tramping, biking, or at the beach.
 Her previous professional experience is in environmental science and environmental and resource management, including for regional councils.

 lauren.schick@herengaanuku.govt.nz